By Kathee Mierzejewski

 Another thing to think about when considering how to grow watermelons is that they need plenty of water.
 You should especially give them water when it gets dry, as it often does in the dead of summer.

 So how long does watermelon take to grow?
 Growing watermelons takes about 120 days from start to finish.
 How do you know they are ripe and ready to harvest?
-You will notice that those little curly tendrils that start forming will turn brown and get a little crisp.
+You’ll notice that those little curly tendrils that start forming will turn brown and get a little crisp.
 Also, the color of the melon will get duller.
-The skin of the watermelon will become resistant to the penetration of your fingernail when you try to press it into the melon.
+The skin of the watermelon will be hard and resistant to the penetration of your fingernail when you try to press it into the melon.
 Another way to know if the melon is ripe is to pick one up and turn it over.
 If the bottom where it sits in the soil is yellow, the watermelon is probably ripe.